 The 1893 Act provides for a society to be registered to engage in any industry, business or trade authorised by its rules.
 Registration under the Act renders a society a body corporate with limited liability.
-Industrial and provident societies, better known as co-operatives, operate across a wide range of industries, trades and businesses.
+Industrial and provident societies operate across a wide range of industries, trades and businesses.
 The biggest and best-known are in the agriculture and food areas.
 There are also a larger number of group water schemes.

 Please note that Fees for Industrial and Provident Societies were changed by Statutory Instrument August 2018.
 See Fees - Ind and Prov Societies.

 Registration of Industrial & Provident SocietyIn order to register an industrial and provident society, the grouping involved, which must consist of at least seven people, must draw up a set of rules governing the operation of the society.
 The rules must as a minimum contain the matters required to be provided for by the second Schedule of the Industrial and Provident Societies Act 1893. http://www.irishstatutebook.ie/eli/1893/act/39/enacted/en/print.html

 To register as an Industrial & Provident Society, the following must be submitted to the RFS.

 Both application and copies of the draft rules must each be signed by seven members of the proposed society and a secretary, who must be the same persons and in the same sequence on all the documents filed.
 Once a society’s rules have been examined and approved by the Registrar of Friendly Societies, a certificate of registration is issued.A register of members must be made available at the registered office for inspection (under section 17 and 17a Industrial and Provident Societies Act 1893 as amended by the Friendly Societies and Industrial and Provident Societies (Miscellaneous Provisions) Act 2014).